-A school will need to show it is fiscally sound and has undertaken an analysis showing its operations are financially viable.
+A school will need to show it is fiscally sound.
+A school seeking EAP approval must be able to demonstrate that it is fiscally sound and has undertaken an analysis showing its operations are financially viable.
 The school must demonstrate responsible financial management with resources sufficient to deliver the education or training being offered.
 Annually, schools will be required to submit financial information during the school renewal process.